exoplatform/exo-documentation/docs/PersonalApplications.rst

 - section 1: About me, Kudos, Coins and Work Experiences
 - section 2: Welcome to my profile, Contact Informations and Badges by domain

-To switch from both sections, you can use the swipe icon.
+To switch between sections, you can use the swipe icon.

 |PRFL-3|